 Most unusually for an NPS location, there is no entry fee at Coronado.
 After the park entrance, the approach road climbs gradually, into oak woodland, and soon passes the visitor center.
+Coronado Cave

-From here, a 0.7 mile path leads up a hillside to The memorial road continues through the forest up Montezuma Valley, becomes quite narrow and twisting, then unpaved at the far end of the valley where it ascends sharply with several tight turns and past precipitous drop offs; no vehicles longer than 24 feet are allowed.
+From here, a 0.5 mile path leads up a hillside to The memorial road continues through the forest up Montezuma Canyon, becomes quite narrow and twisting, then unpaved at the far end of the valley where it ascends sharply with several tight turns and past precipitous drop offs; no vehicles longer than 24 feet are allowed.
 The road reaches a fine overlook at the top of a ridge (Montezuma Pass

 , just over 1 mile long but also quite steep, this drops 500 feet down a ravine, right to the border with Mexico, and international boundary post number 102.
 The path itself is unremarkable but it is worthwhile to stand at this very remote spot at the edge of the country, or even step over the fence into a different land.
 The course of the border is visible a long way west, as a barbed wire fence running dead straight over the uninhabited grasslands.
 This point is also the southern terminus of the Arizona Trail, a cross-state route spanning 790 miles that ends in the north at the Utah border in Coyote Valley, near the Paria River.